megacamelus/camel-upstream-info/camel-documentation/camel-xmlsecurity-verify.md

 `\http://www.w3.org/2000/09/xmldsig#rsa-sha1` is used.
 You can set the signature algorithm of your choice by the option `signatureAlgorithm` (see below).
 The signer endpoint creates an *enveloping* XML signature.
-If you want to create an *enveloped* XML signature then you must specify the parent element of the Signature element; see option `parentLocalName` for more details.
+If you want to create an *enveloped* XML signature, then you must specify the parent element of the Signature element; see option `parentLocalName` for more details.

 For creating *detached* XML signatures, see sub-chapter "Detached XML